Palettes

 Editing Swatches

-- Click swatch - Copy color value
+- Click swatch — copies the color value to your clipboard

-- Double-click - Edit color
+- Double-click — opens the color editor

-- Right-click - Show context menu
+- Right-click — shows the full context menu

 Swatch Labels